-Only two hours by ferry from Lamu, totally unaffected by tourism and rarely visited, Pate island has some of the most impressive ruins anywhere on the coast and a clutch of old Swahili settlements which, at different times, have been as important as Lamu or more so.
+Just two or three hours by ferry from Lamu, totally unaffected by tourism and rarely visited, Pate island has some of the most impressive ruins anywhere on the coast and a clutch of old Swahili settlements which, at different times, have been as important as Lamu or more so.
 There are few places on the coast as memorable.

-Pate is mostly low-lying and almost surrounded by mangrove swamps; no two maps of it ever agree (ours shows only the permanent dry land, not the ever-changing mangrove forests that surround it in the shallow sea), so getting on and off the island requires deft awareness of the tides.
-Its remoteness, coupled with a lack of information and limited transport on the island, deters travellers.
-In truth, though, Pate is not a difficult destination, and is an easier island to walk around than Lamu, with none of that island’s exhausting soft sand.
+Pate is mostly low-lying and almost surrounded by mangrove swamps; no two maps of it ever agree – ours shows only the permanent dry land, not the ever-changing mangrove forests that surround it – so getting on and off the island requires deft awareness of the tides.
+Its remoteness, coupled with limited transport, deters travellers.
+In truth, though, Pate is not a difficult destination, and is an easier island to physically walk around than Lamu, with none of that island’s exhausting soft sand.

-It’s wise to take water with you (five litres if possible), as Pate’s supplies are unpredictable and often very briny.
-Most islanders live on home-produced food and staples brought from Lamu and, although there are a few small shops on the island, it’s a good idea to have some emergency provisions (which also make useful gifts if required).
-Mosquitoes and flies are a serious menace on Pate, especially during the long rains.
-The shops sell mosquito coils but it’s also worth carrying some repellent for use during the day.
+It’s wise to take water with you, as Pate’s supplies are unpredictable and often very briny.
+Most islanders live on home-produced food and staples brought from Lamu and, although there are a few small shops on the island, it’s a good idea to have some emergency provisions.
+Mosquitoes and flies are a serious menace, especially during the long rains.

 According to its own history, the Pate Chronicle, Pate was founded in the early years of Islam with the arrival of Arabian immigrants.
 This mini-state is supposed to have lasted until the thirteenth century, when another group of dispossessed Arab rulers – the Nabahani – arrived.
 The story may have been embellished by time, but archeological evidence does support the existence of a flourishing port on the present site of Pate as early as the ninth century.
 Probably by the fifteenth century the town exerted a considerable influence on most of the quasi-autonomous settlements along the coast, including Lamu.

-During the late seventeenth and eighteenth centuries, having thrown out the old rulers and avoided domination by new invaders like the Omani Arabs, Pate underwent a cultural rebirth and experienced a flood of creative activity similar to Lamu’s.
+During the late seventeenth and eighteenth centuries, having thrown out the old rulers, Pate underwent a cultural rebirth and experienced a flood of creative activity similar to Lamu’s.
 The two towns had a lively relationship, and were frequently in a state of war.
-At some time during the Portuguese period, Pate’s harbour had started to silt up and the town began to use Lamu’s, which must have caused great difficulties.
-In addition, Pate was ruled by a Nabahani king who considered Lamu part of his realm.
+Pate was ruled by a Nabahani king who considered Lamu part of his realm.
 The disastrous Battle of Shela of 1812 marked the end of Lamu’s political allegiance to Pate and the end of Pate as a city-state.